-Adjudicators for the contest shall be selected from the current "Accredited List of Critic Adjudicators" found on the TTAO website.
+Adjudicators for the contest shall be selected from the current "Adjudicator Directory" found on the TTAO website.

-If using panels, the second and third adjudicator for panels at the district level shall not be contacted until after November 1.
+If using panels, the second and third adjudicator for panels at the district level shall not be contacted until after November 4.
 See the sections on panel judging in the "Guide for Adjudicators" section of this Handbook.

-- Adjudicators for area, regional and state contests are assigned by the State Theatre Director. - Zone and District adjudicators shall not be contacted prior to August 15th.
+- Adjudicators for area, regional and state contests are assigned by the State Theatre Director. - Zone and District adjudicators shall not be contacted prior to August 10.
 Please consult with the posted lists of state, region and area panels to avoid conflicts.

-The selection of bi-district adjudicators shall take place after the State Office has posted State, Region and Area adjudicators and no later than August 10.
+• The selection of bi-district adjudicators shall take place after the State Office has posted State, Region and Area adjudicators and no later than August 10.
 Information regarding planning for bi-district meets can be found below.